OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 Links to standards:

 - ISO/IEC 5259 series on Data quality for analytics and ML.
 Gap: covers this control minimally. in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
 - ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
-Gap: idem as 5259
+Gap: idem as ISO 5259
 - Not further covered yet in ISO/IEC standards

 #### #TRAINDATADISTORTION